miamibc/joker-telegram-bot/src/Plugin/README.md

 ## Advice Plugin

 Advice plugin for Joker.
-Fuckin Great Advices from [fucking-great-advice.ru](https://fucking-great-advice.ru/) API
+Fuckin Great Advices from [fucking-great-advice.ru](https://fucking-great-advice.ru/) API.

 You can ask:
 - `!advice`  bot answers with random advice
 - `!advice topic`  bot answers with random advice from topic
 - `!advice wrongtopic` bot will answer with list of proper topics

+Also, bot sends advices randomly from time to time, depending on users activity, luck and time delay.
+Here we implemented our new helpers [Timer](/miamibc/joker-telegram-bot/blob/master/src/Helper/Timer.php) and [Tickometer](/miamibc/joker-telegram-bot/blob/master/src/Helper/Tickometer.php) for first time (description will be added later).

 Thanks for idea [D0b3rm4nN](https://gist.github.com/bcdober)